sparkflows/sparkflows-docs/docs/user-guide/quick-start/2-upload-data-files.rst

 The workflow needs data to work on.
 As a next step, you will upload a CSV file that you want to process in your workflow.

-If your data in a CSV file, click on the "Data Browsers" and select "HDFS".
+If your data is in a CSV file, click on the "Data Browsers" and select "HDFS".
 Your home directory will be displayed.
 Initially, it will be empty as you have not uploaded any files.

 .. figure:: ../../_assets/tutorials/quickstart/4.PNG
    :alt: Quickstart